 10.5.1 Where the Half Hourly Data Aggregator confirms the relevant SVA Metering System Number in accordance with paragraph 10.4.4 it shall record the relevant data in its aggregation system to take effect, for the purposes of Settlement, from the date specified in the notification pursuant to paragraph 10.4.3.

-10.5.2 Upon receipt of the half hourly Metered Data from the Half Hourly Data Aggregator the SVAA shall provide, where relevant, the Lead Party of a Secondary BM Unit with the relevant half hourly Metered Data for each Metering System registered to that Secondary BM Unit as per the SVA Metering System Register.
+[P376]10.5.2 Upon receipt of the half hourly Metered Data from the Half Hourly Data Aggregator(s) the SVAA shall provide, where relevant, the Lead Party of a Secondary BM Unit with the relevant half hourly Metered Data for each Metering System registered to that Secondary BM Unit as per the SVA Metering System Register.

-11 MSID PAIR DELIVERED VOLUMES
+[P375]11 MSID PAIR DELIVERED VOLUMES AND AMSID DELIVERED VOLUMES

-11.1 Provision of MSID Pair Delivered Volume
+[P375]11.1 Provision of MSID Pair Delivered Volume and AMSID Pair Delivered Volume

-11.1.1 Where the NETSO or a Virtual Lead Party has provided MSID Pair Data in a GSP Group pursuant to paragraph 10.2, the NETSO or Virtual Lead Party shall in respect of each relevant MSID Pair and each Settlement Period:
+[P375][P376]11.1.1 Where the NETSO or a Virtual Lead Party has provided MSID Pair Data in a GSP Group pursuant to paragraph 10.2, the NETSO or Virtual Lead Party shall in respect of each relevant MSID Pair and each Settlement Period:

-(a) provide the MSID Pair Delivered Volume to the SVAA in accordance with BSCP602; and
+(a) subject to paragraph 11.1.1A, provide the MSID Pair Delivered Volume and AMSID Pair Delivered Volume to the SVAA in accordance with BSCP602; and

-(b) ensure that such MSID Paid Delivered Volumes are determined in good faith and in accordance with Good Industry Practice to:
+(b) ensure that such MSID Pair Delivered Volumes and AMSID Pair Delivered Volumes are determined in good faith and in accordance with Good Industry Practice to:

 (i) be accurate and complete; and

 (ii) (without prejudice to the generality of the foregoing) accurately reflect the change in the Imports and Exports resulting from the delivery of Balancing Services, as such change in the Imports and Exports would be measured by the Metering Systems allocated to that MSID Pair.

+[P376]11.1.1A The provisions of paragraph 11.1.1 shall not apply to any Baselined MSID Pairs or Baselined AMSID Pairs.

-11.1.2 Where the SVAA receives MSID Pair Delivered Volume, the SVAA shall in accordance with BSCP602:
+[P375][P376]11.1.2 Where the SVAA receives MSID Pair Delivered Volume and AMSID Pair Delivered Volume, the SVAA shall in accordance with BSCP602:

 (a) validate that the SVA Metering Systems for which data has been provided are Half Hourly Metering Systems;

-(b) validate, where relevant, that the Virtual Lead Party is the Lead Party of Secondary BM Units to which the SVA Metering Systems are allocated;
+(b) validate, where relevant, that the Virtual Lead Party is the Lead Party of Secondary BM Units to which the SVA Metering Systems and Asset Metering Systems are allocated;

 (c) validate, where relevant, whether the MSID(s) relate to SVA Metering Systems specified by the NETSO by reference to the SVA Metering System Register;